 In today’s data-driven world, databases are the backbone of modern technology.
 From powering e-commerce platforms to enabling real-time analytics, databases are evolving rapidly to meet the demands of businesses and consumers alike.
-As we look ahead, several key trends are shaping the future of databases, revolutionizing how we store, manage, and utilize data.
+As we look to the future, several key trends are shaping the database landscape.
 Whether you're a developer, data scientist, or business leader, staying ahead of these trends is crucial to maintaining a competitive edge.

 Why it matters: